 The house has been built on Passive House (Passivhaus) principles, which require specific standards to be met for airtightness and energy consumption among many other parameters.
 It requires a ‘fabric first’ approach to construction, where the house is designed from the start with these goals in mind.
 All components such as walls, windows, roofing, etc. have to separately meet the insulation requirements.
 This requires great attention to detail in order to avoid any thermal bridges (high conductivity routes from inside to outside) or air leaks so, for example, joints are taped up.
-This has proved successful and the house has now achieved formal formal Passivhaus certification
+This has proved successful and the house has now achieved formal Passivhaus certification

-There are various myths about Passive Houses, the first of which is always ‘you can’t open the windows!’, and like all good myths it is untrue; of course you can open the windows if you want to but you don’t need to open them.
-The house is more or less sealed when the windows are closed, but is equipped with a mechanical ventilation and heat recovery system (MVHR) which completely replaces all the air inside the house with outside air about every 100 minutes.
+There are various myths about Passive Houses, the first of which is always ‘you can’t open the windows!’, and like all good myths it is pervasive but untrue; of course you can open the windows if you want to but you don’t need to open them.
+The house is more or less sealed when the windows are closed, but is equipped with a mechanical ventilation and heat recovery system (MVHR) which completely replaces all the air inside the house with outside air about every couple of hours.
 At the same time, heat is recovered from the outgoing air to heat the incoming air, and with a good MVHR system the efficiency should be over 90%.
 It makes for a very comfortable and healthy living environment.

-We have also received our Energy Efficiency assessment, which comes in at 101 out of 100, which is a reflection of being energy negative.
+We have also received our Energy Efficiency assessment, which comes in at 101 out of 100, which is a reflection of being energy positive.
 We think we are probably better than this as no account has been taken of our thermal battery, which is outside the capability of the model.
 The ‘potential’ can be achieved by solar thermal heating for hot water (which is addressed by the thermal store) and by a wind turbine, although the latter is estimated as a £15-20k cost to achieve around £400 per annum savings!

-There is a 10kw solar array on the flat roof, which is estimated to produce around 9,000kwh of power in a year.
-The aim is to be at worst energy neutral over the year, although our likely energy requirement is less than this at around 7,000kwh (including the prospective electronic vehicle).
+The other main target of the house is to be energy positive, that is, to generate more than we consume.
+There is a 10kw solar array on the flat roof, which is on track to produce around 10,500kwh of power in a year and consumption is looking to be around 7,500kwh, so we are comfortably energy positive.
 There is a split of NS and EW orientated panels that gives a slightly lower peak generation but a longer capture period.
-Clearly solar generation is seasonal and it will be necessary to get power from the grid, but to some extent a certain amount of inter-seasonal time shifting can be done by selling energy to the grid in sunny seasons and then buying the cheapest energy in the winter by harnessing the batteries.
+Clearly solar generation is seasonal and it will be necessary to get power from the grid, but to some extent a certain amount of inter-seasonal time shifting can be done by selling energy to the grid in sunny seasons and then buying the cheapest energy in the winter by harnessing the batteries, albeit that nowadays even at the lowest tariff, import costs quite a bit more than export.
 Unfortunately our power company (Western Power Distribution) has restricted our capacity to upload to the grid to 6kw due to infrastructure limitations, so we will need to be careful to have a strategy that uses surplus power when we are potentially generating more than this, for example, by charging an eVehicle in future.

 We are using two types of battery for time shifting energy.
-These can be ‘filled’ either via solar power or by the low cost bands of Economy 10 power, which has 10 hours during the day at which electricity is much cheaper.
-There is an electric battery, which is a 10kwh DC battery rather than the AC that we would have preferred because our local power company adds the output of an AC battery to the output from the solar when considering the total generation capability of the house and has set our limit at 10kw, with a feedback limit of 6.0kw.
-We also have a thermal battery that uses phase change material to store heat for water in the form of latent energy.
+These can be ‘filled’ either via solar power or by the low cost bands of Economy 7 or 10 power, which provides 7 or 10 hours during the day at which electricity is much cheaper.
+There is an electric battery, which is a 10kwh DC battery rather than the 13kwh AC battery that we would have preferred, but because our electricity supply company, Western Power Distribution, adds the output of an AC battery to the output from the solar when considering the total generation capability of the house and has set our limit at 10kw, we couldn’t use an AC battery, even though our feed-in is limited to 6kw in any case.
+Ours not to reason why!